Ronan-EruiniBennett/Linux-Container-Service-Deployment-Stack/README.md

 - **Nginx Reverse Proxy:** configured Nginx as the public HTTP entry point on port 80, proxying requests to the Docker-hosted backend exposed on the host loopback interface.
 This reduced direct network exposure for the backend, separated public traffic handling from the application runtime, and provided a central layer for access logging, request header forwarding, and future TLS termination.

+- **SSH-based remote administration:** configured key-based SSH access to manage the Linux VM, run deployment scripts, troubleshoot Docker/Nginx issues, and validate service health from the command line.
+Configured Linux ufw to only accept SSH and Nginx http traffic.

 ## Challenges